Vought F4U Corsair: Performance

 The performance of the Corsair was superior to most of its contemporaries.
 The F4U-1 was considerably faster than the Grumman F6F Hellcat and only 13 mph slower than the Republic P-47 Thunderbolt.
-All three were powered by the R-2800.
+The R-2800 powered all three.
 But whereas the P-47 achieved its highest speed at 30020 ft with the help of an intercooled turbocharger, the F4U-1 reached its maximum speed at 19900 ft using a mechanically supercharged engine.